Did you know that the world’s busiest suspension bridge is located in New York City?

 The bridge was originally intended to carry 8 million vehicles the first year it was completed.
 It has since been expanded twice with the addition of extra lanes and an additional lower deck and has since shattered this estimate multiple times.

 It’s estimated that over 105 million vehicles cross this bridge every year, which is an average of nearly 290,000 vehicles every day.
-This makes the George Washington Bridge the busies suspension bridge in the world!
+This makes the George Washington Bridge the busiest suspension bridge in the world!

 4. It was the longest suspension bridge in the world upon completion